 Front matter pages are often numbered with lower case, Roman numerals, although I’ve seen them with no numbers at all.
 These pages use the same fonts and margins (except for the title page, which usually mimics the front cover design) as the book body, but there’s always room for creativity.
 If you grab a handful of books, you’ll discover many use small decorations, images from the cover, or even complicated illustrations in the front matter.

-Half title: This is the first page you see when you open the book.
+Half-title: This is the first page you see when you open the book.
 It includes the book title set in caps and nothing else: no sub-title, no author name.
 The other side of this page (called the verso) is blank.
-The half title dates back to a time when books weren’t covered until purchased.
+The half-title dates back to a time when books weren’t covered until purchased.
 Book sellers needed something to protect the book and to identify it.
-These days, publishers leave the half title page blank, or include the author’s signature, short reviews, or the dedication.
-If you do choose to go with a half title, don’t waste an entire verso.
+Today, publishers leave the half-title page blank, or include the author’s signature, short reviews, or the dedication.
+If you do choose to go with a half-title, don’t waste an entire verso.
 To save pages, simply start the next section on the left, instead of the right.

 Ad card: On this page, publishers list other books written by the same author.
 If you don’t have other books, then skip this section, or use it for something else.
 I’ve seen author photos and bios on this page.
 Ami McKay’s The Witches of New York has an illustration — a larger version of the crow from the front cover — on this page.

 Title page: This page is usually on the right (the recto) and includes the full title of the book and author’s name.
-An actual graphic of the front cover text, without the illustrations is often used.
+The front cover text, without the graphics, is often used.
 It’s also quite common to see the publisher’s name and imprint here.
 More elaborate layouts incorporate both the left and right (verso and recto) pages.
 Marshall Lee’s Bookmaking (3rd edition) does this.

 It’s also perfectly acceptable to include some of the elements I list for the copyright page on the title page.